-There are many ways to protect yourself and property, both before and after death with estate planning.
-Some common tools used in estate planning include; Wills, Trusts, Durable Power of Attorney, Power of Attorney for Health Care, Living Wills, and Gifts (Estates of Substantial Value).
+Some common tools used in estate planning include; Wills, Testamentary Trusts, Guardianships, Durable Power of Attorney, and Power of Attorney for Health Care.

-Wills are documents that provide for a particular disposition of property upon that person’s death.
-Wills also perform other functions.
-For parents of young children, a will should include language appointing a guardian.
-Maybe you have a friend who you trust and consider a “god father” or “god mother” to your children.
-Without a formal declaration in a Will, appointing that person as the guardian, your friend may not be the person a Court chooses to look after you children.
-This is a decision a parent should contr
+For parents with young children, a Will also serves as an important document to assign legal guardians for your children.
+Maybe you have a friend who you trust and consider a “godfather” or “godmother” to your children.
+Without a formal declaration in a Will, appointing that person as the guardian, your friend may not be the person a Court chooses to look after your children.

 A living will is a document in which a person sets out his or her health-care preferences.